-Qredits Microfinanciering Nederland and The Council of Europe Bank (CEB) have signed a loan agreement of EUR 16,6 million.
-This enables Qredits to continue to grow her microfinance activities in The Netherlands and in the Dutch Caribbean.
+Qredits Microfinanciering Nederland and The Council of Europe Bank (CEB) have signed a loan agreement of EUR 16.6 million.
+This will enable Qredits to continue to grow its microfinance activities in The Netherlands and in the Dutch Caribbean.

 1.000 extra microloans.
 Qredits has provided Microfinance in the Netherlands since 2009.
 The portfolio has now grown to 12,000 loans and the number of applications is still increasing.
 To finance this, Qredits strives for a broad funding base with financiers who want to contribute to the social mission of Qredits.
 The CEB is an extremely valuable addition to the current financiers like banks, insurance companies and the government.
 The new loan agreement of € 16,6 million will enable Qredits to support almost 1.000 entrepreneurs with a loan and mentoring!

 The Council of Europe Bank is continuously on the lookout for projects in its member states with big social impact.
 Microfinance is a new sector in the portfolio of CEB and completely aligns with the Bank’s mission.
 This new loan agreement with Qredits contributes to the social objectives of CEB since Qredits realizes job creation by supporting starting entrepreneurs which in turn results in a lower demand for social government benefits.